Germany: Two soldiers killed in highway truck crash | DW | 26.04.2021

-Two soldiers have died after a German military truck crashed in the German state of Brandenburg.
+Two soldiers have died after a German military truck crashed in the eastern state of Brandenburg.

 Two fatalities were reported on Monday after a German military vehicle was reportedly run off the road in the eastern state of Brandenburg.